-Students who have an interest in further studies in IT and/or would like to pursue a career in ICT-based areas.
+Students who have an interest in further studies in IT and/or would like to pursue a career in ICT-based areas

-Introduction to VCE Applied Computing aims to introduce how computers and software are used in the modern world.
+Digital Technologies aims to introduce how computers and software are used in the modern world.
 This subject examines an array of interesting topics including artificial intelligence, games development, virtual reality, software development, networking and data visualisation.